How Quill.org Transforms Student Writing

 Every student can become a stronger writer.
 Through intelligent, iterative feedback, Quill guides students from vague responses to specific, evidence-based writing, one revision at a time.

-When students struggle to express ideas clearly, they're often struggling to think clearly.
+When students struggle to write clearly, they're often struggling to think clearly.
 Quill's AI-powered feedback doesn't just correct errors.
-Itteaches students to think more precisely.
+It teaches students to think more precisely.

-The examples you're about to see come from a reading comprehension activity about Raoul Wallenberg, a Swedish diplomat who saved thousands of Jewish lives during World War II.
+The examples below come from a reading comprehension activity about Raoul Wallenberg, a Swedish diplomat who saved thousands of Jewish lives during World War II.

 Students read a passage and then complete three sentence stems using evidence from the text.
 What makes these examples illuminating is not just the final answers, but the journey.
 Watch how students transform vague generalizations into specific, evidence-rich sentences through targeted feedback.